lossofego/spotify2soulseek/README.md

 1. Run the "build.bat", which will generate a .exe in a "release" folder
 2. Double-click the .exe to run
-3. Follow the prompts (generate account or use existing)
+3. Follow the prompts (generate soulseek account or use existing)
 4. Login with Spotify
 5. Download all or select certain playlists
 6. Have the app sort the downloads into folders and select where to place them